Campervans Vs Tents: Which Is Better?

 While you won’t need specialist kit, investing in good quality items from the get-go will last longer and keep you comfier.

 Campers are slightly different.
-As you’re buying a car and caravan combined into one, the initial cost will be higher.
-However, you can use a camper like a car, whether that’s for a holiday, or a trip into town.
+As you’re buying a car and caravan combined into one, the initial cost will of course be higher.
+Although, you can use a camper like a car, whether that’s for a holiday, or a trip into town.
 Therefore, the cost per use may be lower.

 The answer is… it depends on your preferences, lifestyle and what you’re looking for.